uviclibraries/gen-ai-research/6-assignment-feedback.md

 The use GenAI tools for self-assessment is encouraged by UVic's department of Learning and Teaching Support and Innovation (LTSI).
 Here is a quote from LTSI on their Teach Anywhere website: "The use of GAITs for self-assessment is encouraged" ([LTSI, 2024](https://teachanywhere.uvic.ca/top-post/genai-position-statement/){:target="_blank"}.

+> **NOTE: TALK ABOUT HOW IF A PROF DOES NOT ALL THE USE OF AI FOR THE ASSIGNMENT, THEN THE ONLY PERMITTED USE WOULD BE FOR ASSIGNMENT FEEDBACK...**

 If you have any questions or get stuck as you work through this in-class GenAI exercise, please ask the instructor for assistance.
 Have fun!

 ## A Text Only Assignment Example